Upgrade to the __tier_name__

 This shielding layer blocks the reader, preventing it from accessing the data stored on your cards.
 However, the quality of this shielding material and its coverage within the wallet can significantly impact its effectiveness.

-A wallet with incomplete coverage or low-quality shielding might not fully protect your cards.
+A wallet with incomplete coverage or low-quality shielding might not fully protect your cards and could leave you vulnerable to electronic pickpocketing.
 The protective layer should ideally be evenly distributed throughout the wallet, covering all possible areas where a card could be stored.

 How to Determine if a Wallet is RFID Protected

-Here are a number of ways to make sure whether your wallet has the technology to safeguard your personal information.
+Here are a number of ways to make sure whether your wallet has RFID blocking technology to safeguard your personal information.

 Check the Wallet Label and Product Description